awlondon/DRAGON-FALL/China/Iconography/README.md

 Chinese dragons symbolize power and auspiciousness.
 Two common motifs are shown below.

 ## Five-Clawed Dragons
 Imperial dragons are depicted with five claws, a symbol reserved for the emperor and central authority.
+The five-claw standard was codified during the [Qing dynasty](../Historical-Timeline/README.md#qing-dynasty), with princes and officials limited to four or three claws.

 ![Five-clawed dragon](images/five-clawed-dragon.svg)
 *Figure 1.
 Stylized five-clawed dragon.
 Image created by ChatGPT; licensed [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/).*